Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - ORM-based parametric queries usage to eliminate SQL injection attacks
 - Backend logic fundamentals such as app routing, request handling, HTTP methods in lightweight and   high performance web app development with Flask and FastAPI
 - Asynchronous endpoints usage in high performance web app development with Fast API
-- Secure user login credentials management such as password storing and hashing with Werkzeug
+- Secure user login credentials management such as password storing and hashing with Werkzeug and bcrypt
 - Simple interactive 2D game graphic design

 Projects